dataeducator/dsc-phase-1-project-v2-4/README.md

 * Gather and analyze data on the genre of movies each director is known for.
 * Use webscraping tools like <code>beautifulsoup</code> to find valuable insights from the film ratings and advertising budgets.

-Please review my full analysis in [my Jupyter notebook](https://github.com/dataeducator/movie-studios-viability-project/blob/master/microsoft_movie_studios_viability_analysis.ipynb) or [my presentation](https://github.com/dataeducator/movie-studios-viability-project/blob/master/microsoft_analysis_presentation.pdf) my presentaion.
+Please review my full analysis in [my Jupyter notebook](https://github.com/dataeducator/movie-studios-viability-project/blob/master/microsoft_movie_studios_viability_analysis.ipynb) or [my presentation](https://github.com/dataeducator/movie-studios-viability-project/blob/master/microsoft_analysis_presentation.pdf).
 You may reach out to __Tenicka Norwood__ at t.terell.norwood@gmail.com.

 # Repository Structure